Jeomhps/INSA-Typst-Template/packages/silky-report-insa/README.md

 The typst template is licensed under the [MIT license](https://github.com/SkytAsul/INSA-Typst-Template/blob/main/LICENSE).
 This does *not* apply to the image assets.
 Those image files are property of Groupe INSA.

 ## Changelog
+### 0.5.2
+- Adjusted size of texts on the cover of `insa-pfe` and `insa-stage` templates
+- Added `gendered-company-tutor` parameter to the `insa-pfe` and `insa-stage` templates, defaulting to "Tuteur" and "Maître" respectively

 ### 0.5.1
 - Added `defense-date` parameter to the `insa-pfe` template
 - "Thanks" and "Autorisation de diffusion du rapport" pages are no longer outlined